1.

 4.

-An attack technique that forces a user’s session credential or session ID to an explicit value.
+What attack technique forces a user’s session credential or session ID to an explicit value?

 Correct Answer